rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

 > Note that these browser extensions store your private keys,
 > and use them to sign transactions.
 So keep them secure.

-There are currently two well known browser extensions that you can use to interact with the RSK blockchain: [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn), and [Liquality](https://chrome.google.com/webstore/detail/liquality-wallet/kpfopkelmapcoipemfendmdcghnegimn).
+There are currently two well known browser extensions that you can use to interact with the Rootstock blockchain: [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn), and [Liquality](https://chrome.google.com/webstore/detail/liquality-wallet/kpfopkelmapcoipemfendmdcghnegimn).
 Since this is a quick start, we will not go through all of them - just MetaMask.

 ## Install Metamask